 As the Common Core State Standards change the way students learn, I feel a deepening in my commitment to this project.
 Children are capable of learning amazing things when given the right kind of support.
-As we continue to raise the educational standards in the U.S. it is equally important that we focus on “whole child” initiatives.
+As we raise the educational standards in the U.S. it is important that we focus on “whole child” initiatives.

 I suppose that’s an honest review, and a step in the right direction!